lee101/how/source/_posts/javascript-this-new-and-object-oriented-programming.md

 You could have package private (vars in the outer scope) and public things by adding to `self`. but adding package private vars and funcs in this outer scope could make it difficult to break out this file into smaller files.

 You can override a method with one of a different signature, you probably shouldn't do that, in this case words is now an option argument to duck.talk which is probably fine, but overriding a `function(y, x)` with a `function(x, y)` would lead to bugs.

+The style may look unusual to people as most frameworks suggest using `this` ES6 classes use `this`

 in general extension/inheritance is a complicated pattern, to use an object you need to understand its type hierarchy and all the ways that can affect its behaviour [https://vimeo.com/69255635](https://vimeo.com/69255635)